kissen/fmajor/README.md

 ## Credit

-(c) 2020 Andreas Schärtl
+(c) 2020 - 2021 Andreas Schärtl

-This program (fmajor) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program (`fmajor`) is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 For a copy of this license, see `LICENSE`.

+### Feather Icons

 Above applies only to the source code.
 Excluded are included icons from the [Feather](https://feathericons.com/) icon set licensed